luciotato/LiteScript/README.md

 It's far too easy to introduce subtle bugs in pure js, just with a typo.
 After hours lost debugging js code.
 You end up fearing to alter code that's already tested.
-***I needed a tool to ease up javascript production for large projects, catching common errors in the compilation phase, to avoiding long debugging hours.***
+***I needed a tool to ease up javascript production for large projects, catching common errors in the compilation phase, to avoid long debugging hours.***

-**Good Start**: By migrating a few projects to LiteScript I've found bugs lurking in js code I believe was bug-free.
+**Good Start**: By migrating a few projects to LiteScript I've found bugs lurking in js code I thought was bug-free.
 Also with LiteScript I found myself coding faster, fearless, trusting LiteScript compiler to catch typos and object misuse.